leewtai/leewtai.github.io/usecases_data/README.md

 #### Approximate Bayesian Computation
 Besides avoiding the likelihood calculation, ABC is more intuitive to scientists.
 Can ABC methods be more robust/correct when the model is incorrect?
+- Use ABC for amazon review problem: one product with 10 reviews but 5 stars, one product with 100 reviews but 4.5 stars, which one is better?

 #### Bayesian Optimization Numerical issue
 We know that the joint predictive distribution can be expressed as the product